One of the big surprises at Automation Fair this year was Rockwell’s display of IO-Link enabled products.

 Well that’s it for today’s article and the IO-Link features Rockwell was promoting at Automation Fair 2014.

-If you have any comments, questions, or corrections please don’t hesitate to share them with us by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to share them with us by filling out the “post a comment or question” link below.